-- (1) the operation and maintenance expenses of the district; - (2) the costs of public infrastructure improvements [to be financed by the taxes or special levy and]; - (3) the amount of all other expenditures for public infrastructure [improvements] and enhanced services [proposed to be paid from the taxes or special levy and of]; and - (4) the amount to be raised to pay general obligation bonds of the district or special levy bonds. [all .222231.1AIC February 9, 2022 (4:52pm)
+(1) the operation and maintenance expenses of the district;

+(2) the costs of public infrastructure improvements [to be financed by the taxes or special levy and] financed or to be financed by the district;

+(3) the amount of all other expenditures for public infrastructure [improvements] and enhanced services [proposed to be paid from the taxes or special levy and of]; and general obligation bonds of the district.
+The district board or administrative committee shall publish a notice of the filing of the estimate, shall hold [hearings] a hearing on the portions of the estimate not relating to debt service on general obligation bonds or special levy bonds and shall adopt a budget, [The district board, on or before the date set by law for certifying the annual budget of the municipality or county, shall fix, levy and assess the amounts to be raised by property taxes or special levies of the district and] which shall fix, levy and assess the amounts to be raised by property taxes or special levies of the district, if any.

-of which shall be provided for by the levy and collection of property taxes on the net taxable value of the real property in the district or by the imposition and collection of special levies.
+(4) the amount to be raised to pay general obligation bonds of the district or special levy bonds. [all of which shall be provided for by the levy and collection of property taxes on the net taxable value of the real property in the district or by the imposition and collection of special levies.]